mfurlong64/rails-online-shop/doc/README.md

 ## Optional User Story Additions

+- A user can create an account and login (no authentication needed at this time)
+- A user can update their account information (email, name)
+- A user can view ALL of their products and reviews (on their profile page)
 - A user can add a review to a product
 - A user can edit a review to a product
 - A user can upload a picture of a product